physionetchallenges/python-example-2024/README.md

             -o ptb-xl/records100/00000 \
             -se 12345

-4. Add the file locations for the synthetic ECG images.
-You can use this folder for the `train_model` step:
+4. Add the file locations for the synthetic ECG images to the WFDB header files.
+(The expected image filenames for record `12345.png` are of the form `12345-0.png`, `12345-1.png`, etc., which should be in the same folder.)
+You can use the `ptb-xl/records100/00000` folder for the `train_model` step:

         python add_image_filenames.py \
             -i ptb-xl/records100/00000 \
             -o ptb-xl/records100/00000

 5. Remove the waveforms, certain information about the waveforms, and the demographics and diagnoses to create a version of the data for inference.
-You can use this folder for the `run_model` step:
+You can use the `ptb-xl/records100_no_waveforms_diagnoses/00000` folder for the `run_model` step:

         python remove_waveforms.py \
             -i ptb-xl/records100/00000 \